-Makhana or gorgon nut is an aquatic crop that is largely grown in Northern India.
-Though makhana is also found in wild form in China, Japan and Russia, India is the only country where makhana is cultivated as a crop, mainly in the states of Bihar and some parts of Assam (Mishra et al., 2003).
-It is estimated that Bihar accounts for more than 80 percent of total makhana production in the country and that makhana production takes place in 20 out of its 38 districts.
+Makhana or gorgon nut is an aquatic crop that is largely grown in Northern India.6 Though makhana is also found in wild form in China, Japan and Russia, India is the only country where makhana is cultivated as a crop, mainly in the states of Bihar and some parts of Assam (Mishra et al., 2003).
+It is estimated that Bihar accounts for more than 80 percent of total makhana production in the country and that makhana production takes place in 20 out of its 38 districts, mostly situated in the North of the state.
 Makhana as a crop can be cultivated in any pond that is shallow and stagnant.
-However, localized expertise of makhana cultivation has cast doubts on its propagation beyond its traditional territory, Northern Bihar and lower Assam.
-Makhana has shown important production increases in the last decades and makhana cultivation has, endogenously without public research or extension intervention, spread to ricefields that in the flooded off-season can be used in some districts in Bihar for makhana cultivation.
-It is estimated that while makhana cultivation done in ponds accounted for 90% of total production 10 years ago, 65% and 35% of current production comes from ponds and ricefields respectively.
+However, localized expertise of makhana cultivation has cast doubts on its propagation beyond its traditional territory.
+Makhana has shown important production increases in the last decades and makhana cultivation has, endogenously without public research or extension intervention, spread to ricefields that in the flooded off-season are used in some districts in Bihar for makhana cultivation.
+It is estimated that while makhana cultivation done in ponds accounted for 90% of total production 10 years ago, 65% and 35% of current production comes from ponds and ricefields respectively.7